Memoirs of a Geisha (film): Production

 Production of the film took place from September 29, 2004, to January 31, 2005.
 It was decided that contemporary Japan looked too modern for a story set in pre- and post-war Japan, meaning that many scenes were filmed on cost-effective soundstages or on location in the United States, primarily California.
 The majority of the film was shot on a large set built on a ranch in Thousand Oaks, California.
+John Myhre, the production designer, travelled to Japan for a month long trip and took "about 200" photos a day to use as reference for the film.
+The crew used this to construct around 40 Japanese-style three-story structures, five separate cobblestone streets connected via alleyways, and dug and filled a 250-foot-long river.
 Most interior scenes were filmed in Culver City, California at the Sony Pictures Studios lot.
 Other locations in California included San Francisco, Moss Beach, Descanso Gardens in La Cañada Flintridge, Sacramento, Yamashiro's Restaurant in Hollywood, the Japanese Gardens at the Huntington Library and Gardens in San Marino, Hakone Gardens in Saratoga, and Downtown Los Angeles at the Belasco Theater on Hill Street.
 Towards the end of production, some scenes were shot in Kyoto, including the Fushimi Inari-Taisha, the head shrine of Inari, located in Fushimi-ku, Kyoto.